Error-induced extinction in a multi-type critical birth-death process: types

+Here $f(x)\sim g(x)+h(x)$ means $[f(x)-g(x)]/h(x)=1$ for $x\to\infty$.
 Note that we performed the expansion in powers of $1+t$ for convenience, but one could simply expand the result in powers of $t$ instead.
 This expansion can be also derived from the exact formula \eqref{eq:S1} using large argument asymptotic expansion of the Bessel functions (Appendix~\ref{app:formulas}).

 Continuing to the next type, we have the differential equation for $S_{n-2,n}$ in \eqref{eq:suvi} where $S_{n-1,n}$ is replaced by its above expansion.
 This procedure gives the leading order for all types by setting the time derivative to zero.
 In the leading order, we get that $S_{n-j,n}\sim (1+t)^{-\chi_{j+1}}$ with $\chi_j=2^{1-j}$.
-With a little more work one obtains the next correction
+With a little more work, one obtains the next correction

 for $j=1,\dots,n-1$.
 The most interesting survival probability is $S_{1,n}$, which gives the probability that the $n$-type system starting with a single type-1 cell is not empty at time $t$.
 Asymptotically, this is given by